 - Now Click Restart Button.

-- At next screen, Press 4 Key on the keyboard to boot in Safe Mode
+- On the next screen, Press the 4 Key on the keyboard to boot in Safe Mode

 Step 2: Uninstall Display Drivers